Cornell University, School of Integrative Plant Science

 • Statement of Contribution to diversity, equity and inclusion

-• Three references (actual letters acceptable but not required, just names and email addresses help popup)
+• Three references (no actual letters, just names and email addresses help popup)

 And anything else requested in the position description.